di98feja/RagnarsRokare/MobAILib/readme.md

 - **SorterAI**
 Makes the character pickup items and put them in containers that already contain an item of the same type or that has the item noted on a sign
 close to the container.
 It will also pickup whatever items is in an assigned "dump" container and sort them.
 They can also be taught to interact with
-with pickable objects like branches, flint and berries.
+with pickable objects like branches, flint and berries and tend to your crops.
 **SorterAIConfig**
 These are the default values
     public int PostTameFeedDuration = 1000;